cci-MaLab/Calcium-Transient-Analysis/README.md

 ## Brief Point About Inputs

 This Toolbox was built for the purpose of processing output from [Minian](https://github.com/denisecailab/minian), with a few minor changes as well.
-The tool should also be compatible with any CNMF output from other Tools such as [Caiman](https://github.com/flatironinstitute/CaImAn), however they will need to be translated to the proper dimensionality and format (like Minian we use xarrays), for a more detailed overview of the data types used please refer to the documentation.
+The tool should also be compatible with any CNMF output from other Tools such as [Caiman](https://github.com/flatironinstitute/CaImAn), however they will need to be translated to the proper dimensionality and format (like Minian we use xarrays), for a more detailed overview of the data types used please refer to the documentation [Link](https://calcium-transient-analysis.readthedocs.io/en/latest/Before_you_start.html).